mitchnegus/NE150-discussion/computing/decf_tutorial.md

 ## Command-line basics

 Once you have connected to the DECF machines, you will only be able to operate them via the command-line.
 As such, it is critical that you know how to use the command-line, at least at a very basic level.

 The command-line works very similar to an interactive programming language, and is often called the shell.
-There are a variety of different shell types, and the DECF default is _tcsh_.
-You may also frequently hear of _Bash_, which is the default shell on macOS and Ubuntu, which on the whole is very similar to _tcsh_, except for some minor differences.
+There are a variety of different shell types, and the shell type used by any given computer is dependent on the operating system.
+DECF, which runs a flavor of Linux, uses _tcsh_ as its default shell.
+You may also frequently hear of _Bash_, which is the default shell on macOS and Ubuntu. _Bash_ is on the whole very similar to _tcsh_, except for some minor differences.

 Rather than having a user interface, like _My Computer_ on Windows, or _Finder_ on Mac, the command-line requires that you type in one or more commands as (usually) terse keywords, and then hitting enter to execute the command.
 In the following instructions, a `$` is the prompt symbol, and indicates that what follows needs to be entered into the terminal.
+Each `$` indicates a new command.

 ### Create text files

 Working on the command line often requires us to write notes, inputs, and/or scripts.
 These can all be created as simple text files.
 Let's create a README as a test.
 First, we open a text editor.
-If you are going to be working with the command line a lot, I suggest you eventually get familiar with some of the more powerful editors–especially either _Vi_ or _Emacs_.
-You might find the learning curve for those a bit steep for the moment though, so I will use the much simpler and more lightweight _nano_.
-The command is
+If you are going to be working with the command line a lot, you should eventually get familiar with some of the more powerful editors–especially either _Vi_ or _Emacs_.
+You might find the learning curve for those a bit steep for the moment though, so this tutorial will use the simpler and more lightweight _nano_.
+The command to open the editor is just `nano`, which will open a blank text file.
+Following the command with a filename will open a file with that name.
+To create a README, type

 ```
 $ nano README.txt
 ```

 Since `README.txt` does not yet exist, this command will both create _and_ 	open the file.
-If `README.txt` did exist, the command would just open it in _nano_.
-Let's type something in this file:
+If `README.txt` did exist, the command would just open it.
+Let's now type something in this file:

 (example)